LACMTA/eventsignage/README.md

 python app.py
 ```

-## Open a new terminal window and send some test events
+## Open a new terminal window and send some test events from Part 2.

 ```